Paymentsense/Dapper.SimpleLoad/README.md

         }
 ```

 Dapper.SimpleLoad takes care of both the SQL generation and object wire-up for you.
 You just have to tell it which objects to load, and it'll do the rest.
+If you need more control, you can specify a `WHERE` clause condition, or use one of its `CustomQuery` overloads to specify your own SQL.

 It provides a Dapper-like API for querying that allows a high degree of customisation (for example, custom where clauses, and full custom SQL when you really need it) whilst minimising the amount of code you need to write and maintain.